MRezaSadeghi/resume-website/content/project/pmdc/index.md

 ---
-title: Monitor and control PMDC motor
+title: Laboratory Reactor
-summary: A measurement device for controlling rotation speed of a viscometer and monitor its torque in real time for Ava Polymer Company.
+summary: A measurement device for controlling rotation speed of a laboratory reactor and monitor its torque in real time for Ava Polymer Company.

 tags:
 - industrial